Rajni745Github/TestFramework/README.md

-Test Automation Framework for Web, WebServices And Mobile

-Contains core files that can be used to automate test cases
+Test Automation Framework for Web, WebServices And Mobile.
+Contains core files that can be used to start automating test cases.

+**Overview**
+TestScript package contains the automated tests segregated as per application type.
+Base package contains methods to launch browser, open mobile app and perform actions.
+ApplicationPageLibrary contains application specific locators and methods.